 - Standard development and testing environments based on production.
 Development teams know that the greater the consistency between their development, testing, and production environments the easier it is to test and deploy.
 In multi-team environments the implication is that this will result in defacto standardization of many aspects of your environments.
 Developers may choose different development tools, but aspects of the infrastructure such as operating systems, application servers, middleware, databases and so on will become consistent over time to streamline the overall release process.

 - Release service streams.
-A key tenant of the DAD framework is that every team is unique, and an implication of that is that some teams will need more help than others.
+A key tenant of DAD is that every team is unique, and an implication of that is that some teams will need more help than others.
 Teams will produce different levels of quality, they will have different amounts of automation, they will have different release cadences, and so on.
 As a result your release management strategy needs to be flexible enough to address these different situations.
 One way to do so is to offer different server streams, or service levels as it were, to solution delivery teams.
 For example, you may have a basic release management service stream where release management engineers actively help delivery teams to deploy their solutions into production and even help them to start automating some of their processes.
 At the other end of the spectrum you may have a continuous delivery service stream for delivery teams that have fully automated their testing and deployment processes and that can be trusted to successfully deploy on their own.
 And of course you could have several other service streams between those two extremes.
 The advantage of this approach is that it is very flexible albeit at the cost of slightly greater scheduling complexity.

 - Release blackout periods.
 Some organizations have periods of time where they choose not to release new functionality into production unless it is absolutely critical.
 These blackout periods typically occur during high-volumes of business transactions.
 For example, many North American retail companies will have blackout periods between mid-November and early January for the holiday sales seasons.
 Many organizations will have blackout periods near the end of their fiscal years to enable them to focus on the process required to close out the year.